Nodge/tsip/proposals/TSIP-02 ErrorLogger.md

     C -- Transports to --> F[Other Destinations];
 ```

-### Exclusion of `debug`, `log`, `trace` methods

-The `ErrorLogger` interface is specifically focused on logging _errors_, particularly for integration with monitoring systems.
-Methods like `debug`, `log`, and `trace` typically have different semantics and are used for logging debugging information, application events, or other non-error data.
-Including them would dilute the purpose of `ErrorLogger`.
-A separate specific logger interface could be defined for those needs.

 ### Synchronous Logging Methods

 Although logging to external systems (like monitoring services) often involves I/O operations and is inherently asynchronous, the `ErrorLogger` methods are defined as synchronous (returning `void`).
 This is intentional to prevent logging operations from blocking or delaying the application's primary business logic.
 The logger implementation is responsible for managing any asynchronous operations internally (e.g., using a queue, fire-and-forget).